 There are two key components to the selection of an appropriate best estimate mortality assumption:

-- Base mortality table at the valuation date: the best estimate of the current rates of mortality for the plan; and - Future mortality improvement scale: appropriate adjustments for future improvements in mortality.
+- The best estimate of the current rates of mortality for the plan; and - Appropriate adjustments for future improvements in mortality.

-The actuary would consider these two components separately in developing the assumption for future rates of mortality that would be appropriate at the valuation date.
+The actuary would consider these two components separately in developing the assumption for future rates of mortality.